-As a wholly owned subsidiary of Lloyds Banking Group plc ('LBG'), the Directors ensure that the strategy, priorities, processes and practices of the company are fully aligned where required to those of LBG, ensuring that the interests of LBG as the company's ultimate shareholder are duly acknowledged.
-Further information in respect of the relationship of LBG with its shareholders is included within the Strategic Report within the LBG Annual Report and Accounts for 2019, available on the LBG website.
+As a wholly owned subsidiary of LBG, the directors ensure that the strategy, priorities, processes and practices of the company are fully aligned where required to those of LBG, ensuring that the interests of LBG as the company's ultimate shareholder are duly acknowledged.
+Further information in respect of the relationship of LBG with its shareholders is included within the Strategic Report within the LBG Annual Report and Accounts for 2020, available on the LBG website.